The Emperor's Children: Plot

 Working as Murray's secretary, Bootie discovers that his uncle is not the high-principled man he once thought he was and discovers that he self-plagiarizes articles, dismisses low-paying events for star-studded ones and is writing a secret indulgent book, How to Live.
 Additionally, after discovering Murray's affair with Danielle, Bootie decides to write an exposé on Murray for The Monitor.

 Over the 4th of July holiday weekend, Seeley and Marina become engaged, to the annoyance of Danielle and Murray, both of whom suspect that Seeley has some ulterior motive to take down Murray.
 Around the same time, Marina finishes her book and gives it to Murray to read.
 Finding it vapid and soulless, he urges her not to publish it, causing a rift between father and daughter.
-Around the same time, Bootie finishes his exposé on Murray and gives copies to his mother, Marina and Murray.
+Around the same time, Bootie finishes his exposé on Murray and gives copies to his mother, Marina, and Murray.
 Expecting them to applaud him for his honesty, he is shocked when all three are horrified by what he has written.
 Making matters worse, Seeley likes the piece and wants to publish it, causing a fight between him and Marina.

 Bootie becomes estranged from the Thwaites.
-Furthermore, after David loses his job, Julius takes back his apartment, causing Bootie to move to rent a room in an apartment and begin temping downtown.
+Furthermore, after David loses his job, Julius takes back his apartment, forcing Bootie to move and rent a room in an apartment and begin temping downtown.

 Marina goes forward with publishing her book and marrying Seeley.
 At their wedding, Danielle asks Murray to spend an entire night with her, something he has never done, always returning home after their trysts to his wife, Annabel.
 Murray has a cancellation on September 10 and thus decides to spend that night with Danielle.
 They spend the evening together, and the following morning are able to see the September 11 attacks from Danielle's apartment window.
 Terrified about what has happened, Murray abandons Danielle to go to Annabel.
 Danielle is heartbroken, realizing that though she thought of Murray as her soulmate, he has chosen Annabel over her.
 At the headquarters of The Monitor, Seeley realizes that his project is completely doomed as the launch was to take place that day, but the attacks mean that the magazine cannot go to print, and that all the articles will seem obsolete anyway.
 Bootie's mother Judy waits to hear from her son and becomes disconcerted as days pass and she hears nothing.
 She enlists the Thwaites to help find her son, and though they manage to track down the temp agency where he worked, they are unable to locate him and assume he has died.

 In a state of shock over her breakup, Danielle contacts her mother, who takes her on a vacation to Miami.
 While there, Danielle sees Bootie working as a waiter.
 She tries to talk to him, but he tells her his name is Ulrich New.
 After she leaves him, he goes back to his hotel to flee once more.